Simple 78xx Current Booster

 The power transistor is used to boost the extra needed current above the maximum allowable current provided via the regulator.
 Current up to 1500mA(1.5amp) will flow through the regulator, anything above that makes the regulator conduct and adding the extra needed current to the output load.

 It is no problem stacking power transistors for even more current. (see diagram).
-Both regulator and power transistor must be mounted on an adequate heatsink.
+Both the regulator and power transistor must be mounted on an adequate heatsink.